Connectome Smoothing via Low-rank Approximations: Human Connectomes

-\paragraph{Low-Rank Estimator for Human Connectomes} In practice, observed graphs do not follow the independent edge model, let alone an RDPG or SBM, but the mean of a collection of graphs is still of interest for these cases.
-To demonstrate that the estimator $\hat{P}$ is still useful in such cases, its performance on structural connectomic data was tested.
-The graphs are based on diffusion tensor MR images of SWU4 dataset collected and available at the Consortium for Reliability and Reproducibility (CoRR) \citep{zuo2014open} (see Section~\ref{section:data_human}).
-The dataset contains 454 different brain scans, each of which was processed to yield an undirected, unweighted graph with no self-loops, using the pipeline described in \citep{kiar2017science, kiar2016ndmg}.
-The vertices of the graphs represent different regions in the brain defined according to an atlas.
-Here, three atlases were used: the JHU atlas with 48 vertices \citep{oishi2010mri}, the Desikan atlas with 70 vertices \citep{desikan2006automated}, and the CPAC200 atlas with 200 vertices \citep{sikka2014towards}.
+In practice, observed graphs do not follow the independent edge model, let alone an RDPG or SBM, but the mean of a population of graphs is still of interest.
+To demonstrate that the estimator $\hat{P}$ is useful in such cases, its performance on structural connectomic data is tested.
+The graphs are based on diffusion tensor MR images of the SWU4 dataset collected and available at the Consortium for Reliability and Reproducibility \cite{zuo2014open} (see Appendix~\ref{app:data_human} for dataset details).
+The dataset contains 454 brain scans, each of which was processed to yield an undirected, unweighted graph with no self-loops, using the pipeline described in \cite{kiar2017science, kiar2016ndmg}.
+The vertices of the graphs represent regions in the brain defined according to an atlas.
+Here, three atlases were used: the JHU atlas with 48 vertices \cite{oishi2010mri}, the Desikan atlas with 70 vertices \cite{desikan2006automated}, and the CPAC200 atlas with 200 vertices \cite{sikka2014towards}.
 An edge exists between two vertices whenever there is at least one white-matter tract connecting the corresponding two regions of the brain.
-Further details of the dataset are provided in Section~\ref{section:data}.